New provider for server certificates

 - IT representatives

-- Enables the acquisition of certificates for secure, encrypted connections to a remotely located server
+- Ability to obtain certificates for secure, encrypted connections to a remotely located server

 Access and requirements